AlphaSerpentis/Discord-Brewer/README.md

 Please send them my way by either going to our [Discord server][discord-invite] or by opening an issue [here](https://github.com/AlphaSerpentis/Discord-Brewer/issues/new).

 #### I don't like the changes Brew(r) did to my server!
 Help!
-If you ran the command recently, click on the **Revert** button that appears on the last message sent by the bot.
-This will revert all changes made by the bot to the best of its abilities.
+If you ran the command recently, click on the **Revert** button that appears on the last message sent by Brew(r).
+This will revert all changes made by Brew(r) to the best of its abilities.

 #### The permissions are wrong/don't make sense!
 Brew(r) might skip the permissions creation process if it is unable to add them (e.g., insufficient permissions).
 If it does add them, it might not be up-to-date with current available permissions.
 Due to the nature of ChatGPT 3.5 Turbo (the model Brew(r) will use by default), it may not generate accurate permissions.
 This is a known issue and will be tweaked over time.

 #### Brewer didn't rename my NSFW channels?
 Brew(r) by default will not rename NSFW channels due to OpenAI's restrictions.
 You need to toggle this in the settings command.

+This won't affect Brew(r) from skipping a channel if the name is deemed too inappropriate.

 #### Nothing happened/it partially worked then stopped?
 There are two things that could have happened: